How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 When to launch:

-Launch automation when it’s been running parallel with the manual process for 5-7 days with 95%+ accuracy.
-Don’t wait for 100%—you’ll refine after launch.
+Launch automation after it has been running in parallel with the manual process for 5–7 days and is hitting at least 95% accuracy, and don’t wait for perfection because you will refine it after launch based on real usage.

-When Priya built client onboarding automation for her $108K/month web development agency, she tested with 3 internal “test clients” before launching with real clients.
-Found 2 breaking points in tool provisioning.
-Fixed them before any client saw the errors.
-First real client through automated system: flawless experience, 3.5 hours saved vs. manual onboarding.
+When Priya built client onboarding automation for her $108K per month web development agency, she tested it with three internal “test clients” before turning it on for real clients, found two breaking points in tool provisioning, and fixed them before any client saw the errors, so the first real client through the automated system had a flawless experience and Priya saved 3.5 hours compared to manual onboarding.

-Result by the end of Day 17: First 2-3 automations built, tested, running in parallel with manual processes, ready for launch.
+By the end of Day 17, you have the first 2–3 automations built, tested, and running in parallel with the manual processes, and they are ready to launch.

 Days 18-21: Launch and Monitor

-Turn off the manual process, go fully automated.
-But watch closely for the first 2-3 weeks.
+Turn off the manual process and go fully automated, but watch it closely for the first 2–3 weeks.

 Launch protocol: